Epson HX-20

+The HX-20 (also known as the HC-20) was an early laptop computer released by Seiko Epson in July 1982.
+It was the first notebook-sized portable computer, occupying roughly the footprint of an A4 notebook while being lightweight enough to hold comfortably with one hand at 1.6 kg and small enough to fit inside an average briefcase.

+Despite praise from journalists for its technical innovations, the computer was not a commercial success outside of Japan.
+Radio Shack's TRS-80 Model 100 (the American version of a Kyocera notebook), released in 1983, is thus credited as the first commercially successful notebook computer.

+History

-The Epson HX-20 (also known as the HC-20) was the first "true" laptop computer.
-It was invented in July 1980 by Yukio Yokozawa, who worked for Suwa Seikosha, a branch of Japanese company Seiko (now Seiko Epson), receiving a patent for the invention.
+The concept behind the HX-20 was first devised in July 1980 by Yukio Yokozawa, who worked for Suwa Seikosha, now the Seiko Epson subsidiary of the Japanese Seiko Group, receiving a patent for the invention.
 It was announced in 1981 as the HC-20 in Japan, and was introduced by Epson in North America as the HX-20 at the 1981 COMDEX computer show in Las Vegas, where it drew significant attention for its portability.
 It had a mass-market release in July 1982, as the HC-20 in Japan and as the Epson HX-20 in North America.
-The size of an A4 notebook and weighing 1.6 kg, it was hailed by BusinessWeek magazine as the "fourth revolution in personal computing".